barmaleii77-hub/PneumoStabSim-Professional/docs/RENOVATION_MASTER_PLAN.md

   behaviour is inconsistent.
 - Material presets for glass and metals exist in JSON but are not exposed in the UI.
+- Drafted a phased execution timeline (Sprint 14–18) with dependencies, risk owners, and acceptance metrics captured in the refreshed Phase 3 plan to unblock downstream tasks.

 **Action Plan**